afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-3-dir/chemical-equilibrium.md

 ## Introduction
 Chemical reactions are at the center of chemical engineering.
 The ability to transform molecular reaction events into valuable products is the defining component of the discipline.
 Chemical reactions are everywhere, from traditional processes, such as the manufacturing of plastics, to biological applications, such as the manufacturing of the COVID-19 mRNA vaccine.

 In this lecture, we look at chemical reactions from the energy perspective.
-In particular, we relate the extent of reaction to the Gibbs energy minimum for both an open and closed system.
-We start with defining a theoretical picture of the Gibbs energy in the presence of chemical reactions and then apply this theory to a single gas and liquid phase reaction.
-Finally, we explore the case of multiple coupled reactions.
+In particular, we relate the extent of reaction to the Gibbs energy minimum for both closed and open systems.
+We start with defining a theoretical picture of the Gibbs energy in the presence of chemical reactions and then apply this theory to a single gas and liquid phase reaction in a closed system.
+We then extend these ideas to open systems with multiple coupled reactions.

 In this lecture, we will:
 * Develop a {ref}`content:references:theory-of-cre` describing the Gibbs energy of a system with chemical reactions
 * Develop expressions for the {ref}`content:references:cre-vapor-phase` and {ref}`content:references:cre-liquid-phase`
-* Develop tools for computing extent of reaction for {ref}`content:references:cre-eq-open-system` and {ref}`content:references:cre-eq-multiple-reactions`
+* Develop tools for computing extent of reaction for {ref}`content:references:cre-eq-open-system`

 ---

 (content:references:theory-of-cre)=
-## Theory
+## Theory for closed systems
+Suppose we have a well-mixed closed system, i.e., no flow into or from the system that has species set $\mathcal{M}$.
-For chemical reactions involving the chemical component set $\mathcal{M}$, the diffrential change in the Gibbs energy can be written as the sum of the partial molar Gibbs energies (what we called G-bar) at constant T,P:
+For chemical reactions in this system, the differential change in the Gibbs energy can be written as the sum of the partial molar Gibbs energies (what we call G-bar) at constant T,P:

 ```{math}
 :label: eqn-total-gibbs-energy-sum
 d\hat{G} = \sum_{i\in\mathcal{M}}\bar{G}_{i}dn_{i}
 ```

-where $d\hat{G}$ denotes the differential chnge in the total Gibbs energy for the reaction mixture (units: kJ), $\bar{G}_{i}$ denotes the partial molar Gibbs energy for chemical component $i$ (units: kJ/mol) and $dn_{i}$ denotes the differential change in the number of mols of chemical component $i$.
-From classical thermodynamics we know that the partial molar Gibbs energy for chemical species $i$ is given by:
+where $d\hat{G}$ denotes the differential change in the total Gibbs energy for the reaction mixture (units: kJ), $\bar{G}_{i}$ denotes the partial molar Gibbs energy for chemical component $i$ (units: kJ/mol) and $dn_{i}$ denotes the differential change in the number of mols of chemical component $i$.
+From classical thermodynamics, we know that the partial molar Gibbs energy for chemical species $i$ is given by:

 ```{math}
 :label: eqn-g-bar-w-a
 \bar{G}_{i} = G_{i}^{\circ} + RT\ln\hat{a}_{i}
 ```

-where $G_{i}^{\circ}$ denotes the Gibbs energy for pure component $i$ at a reference state, and $\hat{a}_{i}$ denotes the ratio of fugacities (mixture at reaction T,P/pure component $i$ at reference conditions);  the facgacity models are the same expressions that we developed in our disucssion of [phase equilibrium](../chapter-2-dir/chapter-2-intro.md).
+where $G_{i}^{\circ}$ denotes the Gibbs energy for pure component $i$ at a reference state, and $\hat{a}_{i}$ denotes the ratio of fugacities (mixture at reaction T,P/pure component $i$ at reference conditions);  the fugacity models are the same expressions that we developed in our discussion of [phase equilibrium](../chapter-2-dir/chapter-2-intro.md).

-However, for now, let's assume the general case in which we could have either phase.
+However, let's assume the general case in which we could have either phase.
 In this case, we substitute the expression for the partial molar Gibbs energy (Eqn. {eq}`eqn-g-bar-w-a`) into the total Gibbs energy expression (Eqn. {eq}`eqn-total-gibbs-energy-sum`) and collect terms:

 ```{math}
 :label: eqn-eq-condition-penultimate
 d\hat{G} = \sum_{i\in\mathcal{M}}G^{\circ}_{i}dn_{i} + RT\sum_{i\in\mathcal{M}}dn_{i}\ln\hat{a_{i}}
 ```

-At equilibrium (or the low energy steady-state for an open system), $d\hat{G} = 0$ which gives the equilibrium condition:
+At equilibrium, $d\hat{G} = 0$ which gives the equilibrium condition:

 ````{prf:definition} Chemical reaction equilibrium condition
 :label: defn-eq-condition-dg-multiple-reactions